If you’re a committed collector of guitar gear, you’ve probably heard of the National AssociationRead more

 The most important role when it comes to heavy metal or hard rock bands are the guitarists, which usually is played by one to four members.

+There are couple important steps to becoming the next Keith Richads.
+With all the information out there, buying the right guitar is the easiest part.
 It’s only natural to aspire to be one of them when you learn how to hone your skills in the guitar.
 Here are the members that play the guitar in bands that will be on tour this 2019.

 The lead guitarist of KISS is Tommy Thayer, with Gene Simmons as the bassist, and Paul Stanley as the rhythm guitarists.
 These three roles, bass, lead, and rhythm, is the usual lineup for band guitarists.